leschtz/senf/README.md

 # senf - study environment
-senf offers some handy bash functions for students.
+senf offers some handy bash and python functions for students.

 ## How does it work?
-senf sets an environment variable `$COURSE`, when you start your study environment.
+senf sets various environment variables, eg. `$COURSE`, when you start your study environment.
 This variable offers you easier access to your course hierarchy.

 ## Features
+0. most importantly: auto-completion
 1. move files easily to your target course
 2. every course has a properly defined hierarchy
 3. set course specific aliases or functions with the `.studyrc` file